pybind/pybind11/docs/advanced/pycpp/object.rst

 .. warning::

-    Be sure to review the :ref:`gotchas` before using this heavily in your C++ API.
+    Be sure to review the :ref:`pytypes_gotchas` before using this heavily in your C++ API.

 Casting back and forth
 ======================